 If you have a pleasant speaking voice, that's a start!
-But beyond that, you need to realize freelance work of any kind can be a constant hustle, especially in the beginning.
+Beyond that, you need to realize freelance work of any kind is a constant hustle, especially in the beginning.
 You'll have to be up for that.

 There is a certain amount of patience, consistency with applying for work and finding clients, and a “not-giving-up” attitude you'll need to have to see real long-term success here.
 You also need a little bit of creativity.

-If you've ever tried to strike out on your own as a freelancer in any field, then you already know that you a steady supply of clients/jobs is important to ensure you can continue paying the bills.
+If you've ever tried to strike out on your own as a freelancer in any field, then you already know that a steady supply of clients/jobs is important to ensure you can continue paying the bills.
 Voice over work won't be any different in that regard.

 What Equipment Do Voice Over Artists Need?

 If you're doing voice over work from home, you'll need to invest money in some equipment.
 You won't necessarily need a professional studio just starting out, but it's better to have something.

 At the bare minimum, you should have: